H\"older regularity of stable solutions to semilinear elliptic equations up to $\mathbf{\mathbb{R}^9}$: full quantitative proofs: Introduction

-Stable solutions exist and play an important role in the so called Gelfand-type problems.
-The case $f(u)=e^u$ arose, in the sixties, from an ignition problem in combustion theory~\cite{Gelf} and motivated the subsequent literature on stable solutions.
-Assume that $f:[0,+\infty)\to\R$ is $C^1$ and that
+Stable solutions exist and play an important role in the so called Gel'fand-type problems.
+The case $f(u)=e^u$ arose in~\cite{Gelf}, in the sixties, from an ignition problem in combustion theory.
+It motivated the subsequent literature on stable solutions.
+See Section~3 of \cite{C22} for the physical meaning, in combustion, of the elliptic problem~\eqref{eq:lambda} below and its relation with the corresponding nonlinear heat equation.